-- The Global Environment Health and Safety Department is responsible for establishing policies and monitoring implementation. - Corporate, subsidiary and business unit heads are responsible for implementing corporate EHS programmes tailored to their business needs, within their operations.
+- The Global Environment Health and Safety Department is responsible for establishing policies and monitoring implementation. - Corporate, subsidiary and business unit heads are responsible for implementing corporate EHS programs, tailored to their business needs, within their operations.
 Safety We are committed to maintaining a safe and environmentally sound workplace for our employees, contractors and guests.
 We do this under the guidance of our Global Environment, Health and Safety (EHS) policy and management system.
 Our EHS management system provides a governance process to ensure oversight and accountability for our performance, and our global EHS department supports this process with expertise in: - Occupational safety - Industrial hygiene - Environmental systems - Compliance with global regulations regarding our products and operations.
 EHS management system highlights Our Environment, Health and Safety Management System covers the full range of EHS issues and concerns and provides comprehensive tools for resolving them.
-It includes: - Risk assessment - Robust reporting and incident investigation - Inspections and audits - Management of change - Communication - Training In 2015, we upgraded our online EHS Management System training programme to provide additional instruction on change management, communication, education and training and annual EHS Management assessment and planning.
+It includes: - Risk assessment - · Robust reporting and incident investigation - Inspections and audits - Management of change - Communication - Training In 2015, we upgraded our online EHS Management System training program to provide additional instruction on change management, communication, education and training and annual EHS Management assessment and planning.
 By year end, 950 senior managers and supervisors had successfully completed the full curriculum.
 Compliance reviews Under our EHS Management System, we regularly conduct thorough reviews of our operations, our waste management and recycling partners and our supply base.
-In 2015, we completed reviews of 16 domestic and seven international Pitney Bowes locations, four waste management sites and two supply sites.
-Training In 2015, we further centralised our online learning management system, expanding the range of safety and environmental topics available to employees globally.
+In 2015 we completed reviews of 16 domestic and seven international Pitney Bowes locations, four waste management sites and two supply sites.
+Training In 2015 we further centralized our online learning management system, expanding the range of safety and environmental topics available to employees globally.
 We provide courses in person, through daily huddle or toolbox meetings and online.
 Our system encompasses more than 90 courses available 24/7 in 10 languages.
-Last year employees completed more than 3400 EHSrelated courses.
+Last year employees completed more than 3400 EHS-related courses.
 Performance In 2015, our global rate of recordable injuries rose 11%, the first increase in six years.
-We immediately began efforts to reverse this trend, including: - Renewed emphasis on training of site-level ergonomic teams, with a pilot Ergonomics 101 programme reaching 11 locations by the end of Q1 2016, with more to follow. - Increased emphasis on annual Management Systems assessments and planning. - Incorporation of EHS Management Systems into monthly Total Quality Management audits.
+We immediately began efforts to reverse this trend, including: - Renewed emphasis on training of site-level ergonomic teams, with a pilot Ergonomics 101 program reaching 11 locations by the end of Q1 2016, with more to follow. - Increased emphasis on annual Management Systems assessments and planning. - Incorporation of EHS Management Systems into monthly Total Quality Management audits.
 Occupational fatality Pitney Bowes suffered the loss of a Customer Care Associate who lost his life in a traffic accident while returning home from a client site.
+Safety case studies Safer Processing of Lithium Battery "i-buttons" Special lithium batteries with built-in memory (known as "i-buttons") sit at the heart of thousands of Pitney Bowes postage meters.
+When meters come in for remanufacturing, the memory in these batteries must be destroyed before disposal to prevent unauthorized data use.
+In the past, we did this by manually puncturing each unit with a punch press once any postal funds were electronically removed.
+But lithium requires careful handling, and new DOT lithium battery shipping regulations created an opportunity to re-examine our approach and develop safer alternatives for destruction, storage and disposal of the waste batteries.
+The old approach involved storing the batteries in mineral oil to keep them segregated after puncturing, but the new regulations